Home

 Jamila also performs as Ivy Drip, a wheelchair dancing diva, with award-winning appearances in Singin’ in the Pain (Adelaide Fringe 2022 and 2023).
 Jamila has an extensive resume of leading roles in the independent and experimental film scene, and is dedicated to incorporating creative online viewing options for their live perfomances.

 Working as Pillow Fight Theatre, Jamila created and performed sell out seasons of Benched (4 stars Time Out Sydney) at Darlinghurst Theatre Company, Midsumma Festival, FELTspace, Carclew, SALA Festival, and Headspace Berri.
 Pillow Talk, originally commissioned for First Draft Gallery in 2022, with seasons presented at Alter State Festival and Abstract Thoughts Gallery, is an intimate examination of queer, disabled pain that straddles live and remote performance.
-Jamila will be further developing Pillow Talk in the Warehouse Residency at ArtsHouse in 2024.
+Jamila will further developed Pillow Talk in the Warehouse Residency at ArtsHouse in 2024, with a second development at Arts House directed by Liv Satchell in 2025.

-In 2022 Jamila researched and wrote a report into the inclusion of disabled people in the Australian screen industry for Back to Back Theatre, with their research platformed at Edinburgh International Film Festival.
-Jamila was a pep talk writer for Hey Lemonade and a commissioned writer for the Ruby award-winning Decameron 2.0 (STCSA and ActNow Theatre).
+In 2022, Jamila researched and wrote a report into the inclusion of disabled people in the Australian screen industry for Back to Back Theatre, with their research platformed at Edinburgh International Film Festival.
+Jamila was a pep talk writer and co-writer with Virginia Gay for Hey Lemonade, and a commissioned writer for the Ruby award-winning Decameron 2.0 (STCSA and ActNow Theatre).
 Jamila’s play Butterfly Kicks was a finalist in the Queer Playwriting Awards (Midsumma Festival, 2020) and winner of the Queer Short Story Award (Feast Festival, Writers SA, 2018); winning again in 2019 for Queer Utopia is on the Roof of a Westfield.
 STCSA has awarded Jamila’s plays Immaculate (2017) and How to Eat Rabbit (2019), with Griffin Theatre Company also awarding How to Eat Rabbit (2021).
 Jamila’s sapphic pain poems have been presented by Hail Lilith, New Balance by Dr Christopher Bryant, and many more publications.

-Jamila is a mentor to various emerging queer, disabled artists, and has previously worked as a teaching artist with True Ability, Urban Myth, and SAYarts.
+Jamila is a mentor to various emerging queer, disabled artists, and has previously worked as a teaching artist with Carclew, True Ability, Urban Myth, and SAYarts.
 Jamila is also a frequent guest speaker, with a focus on embedded access and meaningful engagement with disabled artists and audiences.
-Jamila is represented by Loom Arts and Management, and is a proud MEAA member.

 Jamila made their interstate debut as a Dramaturg working on Cat Piss by Jordyn Fulcher at Darlinghurst Theatre Company, and was mentored in writing for the stage and screen by Kate Mulvany 2020-22.